Gottfried von Cramm

 Gottfried Alexander Maximilian Walter Kurt Freiherr von Cramm ([ˈɡɔtfʁiːt fɔn ˈkʁam]; 7 July 1909 – 8 November 1976) was a German tennis player who won the French Championships twice and reached the final of a Grand Slam singles tournament on five other occasions.
 He was ranked number 2 in the world in 1934 and 1936, and number 1 in the world in 1937.
+He was the first German to win a singles title at a Grand Slam tournament.
 He was inducted into the International Tennis Hall of Fame in 1977, which states that he is "most remembered for a gallant effort in defeat against Don Budge in the 1937 Interzone Final at Wimbledon".

 Von Cramm had difficulties with the Nazi regime, which attempted to exploit his appearance and skill as a symbol of Aryan supremacy, but he refused to identify with Nazism.
-Subsequently he was persecuted as a homosexual by the German government and was jailed briefly in 1938.
+He was jailed briefly in 1938 for a homosexual affair.

 Von Cramm figured briefly in the gossip columns as the sixth husband of Barbara Hutton, the Woolworth heiress.

 Birth and childhood

-Third of the seven sons of Baron Burchard von Cramm (1874-1936), by his marriage to Countess Jutta von Steinberg (1888–1972), Cramm was born at the family estate, Castle Nettlingen, Lower Saxony, Germany and grew up in Castle Brüggen which also belonged to his family.
+Member of an ancient German nobility, the third of the seven sons of Baron Burchard von Cramm (1874-1936), by his marriage to Countess Jutta von Steinberg (1888–1972), Cramm was born at the family estate, Schloss Nettlingen in Lower Saxony, Germany and grew up in Schloss Brüggen in Hildesheim, which his mother Jutta inherited in 1911.

 A younger brother, Wilhelm-Ernst Freiherr von Cramm (1917–1996), was a German officer who was highly decorated during the Second World War, and who after the war was leader of the German Party, a conservative German political party.

-Through the mutual ancestry from the Cramm family, he was third cousin of Bernhard, Prince of the Netherlands.
+Through the mutual ancestry from the House of Cramm, Gottfied was related to the Dutch royal house, in particular through Bernhard, Prince of the Netherlands who was his third cousin.